This blog post explains the lead conversion metrics you should be tracking in Salesforce.

 Lead Source is a standard picklist field on the Lead.
 It records the originating source or channel of the Lead.

-For example, typical Lead Source picklist values are Web, Trade Show, Purchased List, Phone Enquiry and so on.
+Examples of Lead Source picklist values are Web, Trade Show, Purchased List, Phone Enquiry, and so on.

-When a lead is converted, the Lead Source carries through to the equivalent field on the opportunity.
-This means we can analyse opportunity outcome by lead source.
+When a lead converts, the Lead Source carries through to the equivalent field on the opportunity.
+Consequently, we can analyze opportunity outcomes by Lead Source.

 Remember, the chart and report are not showing the number of leads created by lead source.
-Rather, they show the outcome of opportunities from converted leads by each lead source.
+Instead, they show the outcome of opportunities from converted leads by each lead source.

 7 – Converted Leads by Campaign

-The previous lead conversion metric (win rate by Lead Source) tracks the outcome of converted leads by broad category.
+The previous lead conversion metric tracks the outcome of converted leads by lead source.